danrustia11/agriapp_iot/1_environment_setup.md

    sudo service apache2 restart
    ```

-   Test your installation by opening Chromium in your RPi then entering "http://localhost/phpmyadmin/".
-It should a page that looks like this:
+   Test your installation by opening Chromium in your RPi then enter "http://localhost/phpmyadmin/".
+It should open a page that looks like this:

    <img height="400" width="600" src="/tutorial_images/phpmyadmin_2.png"/>